-- Mark screw locations on wall. - 3.
-Remove heater from mounting bracket. - 4.
-If installing bottom mounting screws into hollow or solid wall, install wall anchors.
-Follow steps 1 through 4 under Attaching To Wall Anchor Method.
-If installing bottom mounting screw stud, drill into wall holes at marked locations using 9/64" drill bit. - Replace heater onto mounting bracket. - Place spacers between' bottom mounting holes and wall anchor or drilled holes. - Hold spacer in place with one hand.
-With other hand, insert mounting screw through bottom mounting hole and spacer.
-Place tip of screw in opening of wall anchor or drilled holes. - 8.
+- 2. Mark screw locations on wall.

+- 3. Remove heater from mounting bracket.

+- 4. If installing bottom mounting screws into hollow or solid wall, install wall anchors.Follow steps 1 through 4 under Attaching To Wall Anchor Method.
+If installing bottom mounting screw

+into wall stud, drill holes at marked locations using 9/64" drill bit.

+- 5. Replace heater onto mounting bracket. - 6.
+Place spacers between bottom mounting holes and wall anchor or drilled holes. - 7.
+Hold spacer in place with one hand.
+With other hand, insert mounting through screw bottom mounting hole and spacer.
+Place tip of screw in opening of wall anchor or drilled holes . - 8.
 Tighten both screws until heater is firmly secured to wall.
 Do not over tighten. - Note: Do not replace lower front panel at this time.
-Replace lower front panel after making gas connections and checking for leaks(see page 10).
+Replace lower front panel after making gas connections and checking for leaks (see pages 9 and 10).